This page explains the various types of family immigration services we can help you with.

 If you fail to properly file Form I-751 within the 90-day period before your second anniversary as a conditional resident your conditional resident status will automatically be terminated and removal proceedings will be initiated against you.

-Widow(er) of United States citizens are eligible to immigrate to the U.S. if you:
+A Widow(er) of a United States citizen are eligible to immigrate to the U.S. if you: